yangli-io/resume/README.md

 This is my resume, I really like github's markdown capabilities so I decided to put my resume up here.

 ## Introduction
-I am a big fan of Javascript and have dedicated my career to the mastery of it.
 Functional programming is my favourite way to program.
 I have worked heavily on Angular, React and Node.js projects and nowadays I dedicate most of my time in React.js, Node.js and React Native.
 I do enjoy a bit of other languages from time to time but my main Focus is Javascript.
 So if you're looking to hire me, it should be because you have a strong Javascript focus or you want to upgrade your Javascript skill pool.

 Most people tend to associate Javascript developers with frontend work only but that's all changing.
 In my case, I have a diverse full stack experience ranging